-I recognize that state attorneys general ("AGs") are critical allies in the realm of consumer protection.
-They should be given the power to enforce any new federal law, taking on violations that the FTC is yet to investigate-and may choose to intervene in, if needed.
+I recognize that state AGs are critical allies in the realm of consumer protection.
+They should be given the power to enforce any new federal law, taking on violations that the FTC is yet to investigate or that have a particular impact in their respective state.
 By working in unison, the FTC and state AGs can create an efficient process that reduces duplicative matters and supports consistency for all consumers.

-A federal privacy law, though, should not include private rights of action to obtain monetary redress or statutory penalties.
-These approaches often result in class actions that primarily benefit attorneys, while providing little, if any, relief to those who were harmed.
+A federal privacy law, though, should not include private rights of action with statutory or punitive damages.
+These approaches often result in class actions that primarily benefit attorneys, while providing little, if any, relief to those who are harmed.
 Private rights of action may also lead to abuses, such as frivolous assertions and attempts to seek "nuisance fee" settlements.
 This results in the diversion of company resources from compliance to litigation, which ultimately does not help consumers who, at the end of the day, simply want companies to follow the law.
-Like state law preemption, trusting enforcement to the FTC and state AGs fosters consistency and is, ultimately, more beneficial to consumers.
+Like state resources/p065404reportresourcesprivacydatasecurity.pdf; Oversight of the Federal Trade Commission, supra note 1 at ("Section 5, which we use to bring our general privacy and data security cases, is not without its limitations.").
+8 Id. at 2-3.